flype44/VControl/DOCUMENTATION.md

 **SYNOPSIS :**

-This command enables or disables the so-called Apollo Core `SUPERSCALAR` mode (Default is Enabled).
+This command enables or disables the Apollo Core `SUPERSCALAR` mode (Default is Enabled).

 SuperScalar is a processor feature which allows to `execute 2 instructions` per fetch, through a `2nd pipe`.

-When enabled, the processor works faster, whenever appliable, and even more with programs compiled for (When compiled for MC68060).
+When enabled, the processor works faster, whenever applicable, and even more with programs compiled to take advantage of it (e.g. when compiled for MC68060).

 **INPUT :**